Kestřany: History

+Demographics

+Transport

+The southern part of the municipal territory is briefly crossed by the České Budějovice–Strakonice railway line.
+The nearest train station in is Sudoměř.

 Sights

 Kestřany is known for a complex of two gothic fortresses and one early baroque castle.
 The fortresses were built in the 13th century and the castle was added in 1651.
 Only the Horní Fortress is open to the public, but these monuments are gradually repaired and their opening is planned for the future.